saucelabs/elemental-next/frontend/docs/updated-tips/40-disabled-element/ruby.md

 ---
-title: '40: Disabled Element'
+title: "40: Disabled Element"
-id: '40-disabled-element-ruby'
+id: "40-disabled-element-ruby"
-contentUrl: "docs/updated-tips/disabled-element/40-disabled-element-ruby"
+contentUrl: "docs/disabled-element/40-disabled-element-ruby"
 sidebar_label: Ruby
 text: "On occasion you may have the need to check if an element on a page is disabled or enabled.
 Unfortunately, this is not a well-documented function of Selenium, so doing a trivial action like this can quickly become a pain."
 number: 40
 publish_date: 2015-07-06
 last_update:
   date: 2023-03-02
 tags:
-  - 'dropdown list'
+  - "dropdown list"
-  - 'dropdown lists'
+  - "dropdown lists"
-  - 'disabled element'
+  - "disabled element"
 level: 2
 category:
-  - 'remote'
+  - "remote"
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---